 - 395. In Resolution VI.13 (1996), Contracting Parties have undertaken to provide updated Information Sheets for Ramsar Sites at least every six years (calculated from the date of designation). - 396.
 In the event of actual or potential change in the ecological character of a Ramsar Site, Article 3.2 of the Convention requires Contracting Parties to inform the Secretariat "without delay".
 Such notifications should typically be accompanied by an updated RIS, but for other sites, the RIS should be updated at least every six years in any case. - 397.
-The process of RIS update should involve the systematic review of all RIS sections.
+The process of RIS update should involve the systematic review of all RIS fields.
 Whilst there may be few or no changes to many of the descriptive fields, typically new data and information will be available through site monitoring programmes.
 There may also be improved understanding of the ecological character of the site, possibly through research programmes.
 Such new information should be used to update the RIS. - 398.
-Some of the RIS sections include information that specifically relates to RIS updates (.
+Some of the RIS fields include information that specifically relates to RIS updates (fields 2, 6, 20 and 30).
 These are specifically designed to track changes in ecological character, and factors influencing it, through time. - 399.
-The central element of an RIS update is a reassessment of the ecological character of the site (RIS section 4).
-It is recommended that other fields in section 4 of the form be completed before revising section 4.1.
+The central element of an RIS update is a reassessment of the ecological character of the site (field 13).
+It is recommended that other fields in Parts 3 and 4 of the form be completed before revising field 13.
 The ecological character of the site may have changed because of: - improved understanding of ecological processes as a result of new data and information from monitoring or research programmes; and/or - changes that are the result of factors external to the site (e.g., climate changes influencing the hydrological regime); and/or - changes that are the result of factors operating within the site (e.g., anthropogenic impacts). - 400.
 Further information about addressing change in ecological character is given in Ramsar Handbook 19 (4th ed., 2010). - 401.
-Should current data and information indicate the need to alter the ecological character description, then section 4 should be revised accordingly.
-Section 2.1.5 should also be completed to indicate the location of factors responsible for the changed ecological character, and to describe the changes. - 402.
-Updating section 2.1.2 on the date of the data and information used is an important part of the RIS update process.
-This section records the period over which the data and information used in the RIS was collected.
-For a new RIS, this date would typically relate to 'contemporary' data - usually (but not always) for a period of five years or so prior to the designation.
+Should current data and information indicate the need to alter the ecological character description, then field 13 should be revised accordingly.
+Field 6b should also be completed to indicate the location of factors responsible for the changed ecological character.
+Finally, field 6c should be completed to describe the changes. - 402.
+Updating field 2 on the date of the data and information used is an important part of the RIS update process.
+This field records the period over which the data and information used in the RIS was collected.
+For a new RIS, this date would typically relate to 'contemporary' data usually (but not always) for a period of five years or so prior to the designation.

-404. For an updated RIS, section 2.1.2 should record the period during which the new data and information summarized was collected.
-Thus for example, for a Ramsar Site designated for its international importance for waterbirds, and where there is an active monitoring programme, this would be the most recent five year period of assessment (which would also be the period given in section 3.3 alongside the assessments of each waterbird species).
+404. For an updated RIS, field 2 should record the period during which the new data and information summarized was collected.
+Thus for example, for a Ramsar Site designated for its international importance for waterbirds, and where there is an active monitoring programme, this would be the most recent five year period of assessment (which would also be the period given in field 12c alongside the assessments of each waterbird species.